Welcome to Year 6!

 Our current learning:

-Our Autumn term topic is Power and Government.
-As part of this, we are studying Macbeth by William Shakespeare until half term.
-Your child will have received a Knowledge Organiser with all the key facts and information required to have a solid background knowledge of this topic this week.
+Our Spring term topic is World War Two.
+As part of this, we are studying The Boy in Striped Pyjamas by John Boyne and The Silver Sword by Ian Serraillier until half term.
+Your child will have received a Knowledge Organiser with all the key facts and information required to have a solid background knowledge of this topic.
+This will be tested in our Weekly Quiz.

-In science this half term we are studying Animals including Humans with a focus on how our circulatory and digestive systems work.
+In science this half term we are studying Light with a focus on how shadows vary and how we see things.

 Weekly homework is given out on a Friday to hand in the following Friday.
 This consists of Reading and Maths homework.
+In the run up to SATs, we will also be provinding Grammar homework.
 We will also have to learn a section of our current Knowledge Organiser,

 Weekly speed spells are carried out on a weekly basis in Year 6.
 We take our new spellings home on a Thursday and are then tested the following Tuesday.